Madivoli/Superstore-Performance-Customer-and-Product-Analysis/README.md

 **4. Returns Analysis:**

     •	Why are products being returned?
 What patterns distinguish returned orders from kept orders? (e.g., higher discounts, specific product categories, certain shipping methods, lower profit margins?).
     •	Can we predict the probability of an order being returned based on factors like discount, product category, and profit?
-Python

 **Proposed Methods**